Woodbrooke Where You Are

 Bring Woodbrooke learning to where you are with our packages specially designed for your community.
 With a range of topics, prepared and facilitated by our experienced tutor team, you can explore and learn together deepening your understanding and connection.

 Below is a list of our current Woodbrooke Where You Are workshops which are all available to be delivered online to your Quaker community, whether that's a local or monthly Quaker meeting, an area, regional or quarterly meeting, or another Quaker group we can tailor our sessions to your group.
-You can book a workshop by clicking on the topic that interests you from the list below, or contact us to discuss a bespoke course by phone 07562 624047/07935 601507 or via e-mail email@example.com
+You can book a workshop by clicking on the topic that interests you from the list below, or contact us to discuss a bespoke course by phone 07562 624047/07935 601507 or via e-mail firstname.lastname@example.org

 In 2017, Quakers in Britain began a sustained conversation about diversity and inclusion in our Quaker community.
 This workshop aims to support meetings who are beginning to have this important and challenging discussion.